The History of the Fender Princeton Amp

 The Brownface Princeton represented a big change for the Princeton line and many these changes remained through the Blackface and Silverface years.
 The Brownface was a 15W amp with tremolo bias wiggle on-board.
 Additionally it was fitted with larger 10 inch speaker and was the first fixed bias Princeton.
 This design used a cathodyne phase inverter which is circuit that was found in 5E3 Tweed Deluxe and many other amps of day.
 However by the Brownface years the Princeton was the only Fender amp that used the cathodyne phase inverter circuit.
 In truth the Brownface wasn't a new design but rather a updated version of the 5F11 Tweed Tremolux.

 The Brown Princeton is favorite of mine and has great cleans but the overdrive is accessible and tremendously pleasing.
-The bais wiggle trem is a real treat for the ears and gives a nice soft tremolo yet is powerful effect.
+The bais wiggle trem is a real treat for the ears and gives a nice soft tremolo.

 Volume, Tone, Speed and Depth Controls, 15 Watts, two 6V6, Two 12AX7 and one 5Y3, 10 inch speaker.

 A. Fender cheaped out and didn't use screen resistors.
 Adding 1K 2 watt units is good idea.